HU022/f_track_lturret/README.md

 You need an Arduino to pass the signals from your computer to the servo's.
 For the hardware part you can follow Micheal's Tutorial to setup.
 Its exactly the same as this is a fork of the software.

 For example the Arduino code is exactly the same.

+**Here is a link to the hardware setup: https://www.youtube.com/watch?v=ZpdvnHVIeyI**